BCCheungGit/OCM-Visitor-Registration/README.md

 # OCM Visitors Application

 ## Description
 This is a web application that allows visitors to check in to the OCM church building without having to fill out a paper form.
 The application is designed to be used on a tablet or computer at the entrance of the building.
+The application can be run on mobile devices for viewing ID cards or the admin dashboard.

 ## Final Product Plan
 - Active Users: about 5000 per year